openstack/cinder/doc/source/man/cinder-manage.rst

 DESCRIPTION
 ===========

-cinder-manage controls cloud computing instances by managing cinder users, cinder projects, cinder roles, shell selection, vpn connections, and floating IP address configuration.
-More information about OpenStack Cinder is at http://cinder.openstack.org.
+cinder-manage provides control of cinder database migration, and provides an interface to get information about the current state of cinder.
+More information about OpenStack Cinder is available at http://cinder.openstack.org.

 OPTIONS
 =======